Resources on the Web

 Founded in 1958, AARP is a non-profit, non-membership organization that helps people 50 and over improve the quality of their lives.

-Mission is to promote independence and enhance the dignity of North Carolina's older adults, persons with disabilities, and their families.
+Works to promote the independence and enhance the dignity of North Carolina's older adults, persons with disabilities, and their families.

 Aging with Dignity